Sandsoft Games in Saudi Arabia will make games for Middle Eastern players

-Sandsoft Games is announcing that it has opened a video game studio in Saudi Arabia to make games for Middle Eastern players.
+Sandsoft Games has opened a video game studio in Saudi Arabia to make games for Middle Eastern players.

 The video game publisher and developer will focus on entertaining players in the Middle East North Africa (MENA) market, and it has funding from Ajlan & Bros Group, one of the biggest family-controlled companies in Saudi Arabia.

-The have long been considered an emerging market for video games, with more than 500 million people.
-But it has few domestic video game publishers and developers, and most game makers simply localize games for the region, modifying them for language or local tastes.
+This area has more than 500 million people, and it’s long been considered an emerging market for video games.
+But it has few domestic video game publishers and developers, and most game makers simply localize games for the region, modifying them for language and local tastes.

-Riyadh-based Sandsoft Games intends to target the market with games that are tailor-made for the culture and tastes of the region, starting with mobile games.
+The Riyadh-based Sandsoft Games intends to target the market with games that are tailor-made for the culture and tastes of the region, starting with mobile games.
 The company was started by CEO Mo Fadl, who was previously head of global esports at Wargaming and head of publishing for Nordics at Riot Games.

 “I think a lot of things are changing in the industry now,” Fadl said.
 “And if you look at the MENA markets, I believe within the next three to four years, the big players will understand that MENA is one of the world’s major markets.
 We should not underestimate it at all.
 It’s an opportunity, as the fastest growing market in the world.
 50% of the audience is under 30.”